ednieuw/Word-Colour-Clock-SK6812-WS2812/README.md

 If the signal falls away or is erratic, turn off all electrical devices and power supplies<br>
 and find the culprit.<br>

+ a better alternative since 2024 is to add an ESP32 See: https://github.com/ednieuw/ESP32SerialNTP-BLE-Clock

 More about the construction of the word clock see this page in Dutch:<br>
 The page is in Dutch but can be translated with Google translate.
 If needed mail me for a translation.<br>
 <br>